cartoonclouds/email-normaliser/docs/type-aliases/EmailOpts.md

 > `optional` **previewSelector**: `string`

-CSS selector for an element to preview the normalized email and its validity
+CSS selector for an element to preview the normalised email and its validity